-Every statement we utter in health, nutrition and fitness has to be supported by research studies or some scientific reasoning.
-If it’s not, generally it’s a fallacy.
-One of the renown statements is not to consume carbohydrates at night, to lose weight.
+One of the common statements heard today, is not to consume carbohydrates at night, when it comes to weight loss.
 Some dieticians or coaches, even mention the timings, like 7pm or 8pm etc.

 In fact, while speaking to people, this is the most common statement I get to hear.
 When I ask them, a simple “why”, the answer they give is almost often, “everyone says it”.

 When I did my research to uncover the truth, the studies were quite contradicting.
-But somewhere the conclusion coming out was clear.
+But the conclusion was clear.

 To support the fact, that eating at night does not lead to weight gain, here are the studies: